 One of the earliest records that mentions the bridge was a decree by King Ethelred, who ruled Wessex from 865 until 871: “Whoever shall come to the bridge in a boat, in which there are fish, he himself being a dealer, shall pay one half-penny for toll, and if it be a larger vessel, one penny”.

-In 1176 Peter began construction of a new bridge slightly upstream to the west, in line with Fish Street Hill, in the position it occupied for the next seven hundred years.
-Although repaired many times over the centuries, it always remained a remarkable structure.
+In 1176 Peter began construction of a new bridge slightly upstream to the west, in line with Fish Street Hill, in the position it occupied for the next 700 years.
+Although repaired many times over the centuries, it always remained a remarkable structure, the longest inhabited bridge in Europe.
 As well as being the gateway into the city, it was one of its great sights, a place of occasional ceremony, pageantry and historical events.

-The foundations of the new stone bridge were constructed by ramming wooden stakes into the river bed and infilling with rubble.
+The foundations of the new stone bridge were constructed by ramming wooden stakes into the riverbed and infilling with rubble.
 Kentish ragstone from the River Medway, Purbeck stone from Dorset and Reigate stone from Surrey were all used.
-With nineteen broad-pointed arches, ranging from fourteen feet to thirty-two feet in width, it was for many years the longest stone bridge in England.
-Nine hundred and twenty-six feet in length and forty feet in width, it stood sixty feet above the water level.
+With 19 broad-pointed arches, ranging from 14 feet to 32 feet in width, it was for many years the longest stone bridge in England.
+Nine hundred and twenty-six feet in length and 40 feet in width, it stood 60 feet above the water level.
 London Bridge became an impressive sight, the most magnificent such structure in Britain, although shorter than that at Avignon and Rouen.

 The bridge was erected on piers that in turn stood on starlings set close together.
 They formed a barrier to the incoming and outgoing tides, creating a weir effect.
 That made it difficult to navigate, even for vessels small enough to fit between the piers.
 Taking a boat through while the tide was flowing was described as ‘shooting the bridge’ and could be very dangerous.
 In his Chronicle of London, William Gregory describes an incident in about 1428: